 Most rites of passage stress being born again and touch only lightly on the demise of a prior state of being.
 Yet some puberty rites in the South Seas have had young male initiates tortured to make memorable the transition from childhood to adulthood.
 Such exotica have fascinated ethnologists.
 Yet Ukrainians have not had puberty rites, not even anything like the mild Bar Mitzva held for the Jewish boy who may get a ballpoint pen for reading a holy scroll.
-Instead, Ukrainians have preferred to have their youth prepared for eventual wedlock by having them organize their own peer groups, separated by gender into brotherhoods (pobratymstva) and sisterhoods (sestrynstva).
+Instead, Ukrainians have preferred to have their youth prepared for eventual wedlock by having them organize their own peer groups, separatbrotherhoods (pobratymstva) ed by gender into and sisterhoods (sestrvnstva).